gorbit99/codewindow.nvim/README.md

 codewindow.toggle_focus()
 ```

+## Working alongside other plugins

+I'll try to make sure, that most plugins can be made to work without any issues alongside codewindow.
+If you find a usecase that should be supported, but can't be, then open an issue detailing the plugin used and the issue at hand.

+For the most part most plugins can simply be made to work by making them ignore the Codewindow filetype.

 ## Performance

 I tested the performance on the `lua/codewindow/highlight.lua` file in the repository, which was at the time of testing 181 lines long.
 Updating the minimap took 13ms on average.